-Archer’s Maker eVTOL aircraft carries four passengers for up to 60 miles (nearly 100 km) at speeds of up to 150 mph (241 km/h), using today’s battery technologies.
+Archer’s five-seat eVTOL aircraft (has not been named) carries four passengers and one pilot for up to 60 miles (nearly 100 km) at speeds of up to 150 mph (241 km/h), using today’s battery technologies.
 The company aims to provide a faster, sustainable, and affordable urban transportation option.
 Archer says “its unique design will also offer passengers increased safety while producing minimal noise compared to helicopters.”
-The name of this four passenger eVTOL was revealed on Feb.
-10, 2021.

 The aircraft has 12 electric propellers: six tilt-propellers (each with five blades) for forward and VTOL flight, and six fixed propellers for VTOL-only flight (each propeller having two blades).
 The sleek fuselage is completed with high main wing, a V-tail and tricycle fixed wheeled landing gear.

 Initially, Archer plans to focus on dense markets with heavy traffic congestion.
 In the long term, Archer says it will expand its reach, developing a unique air taxi transportation network.
 “Our goal is to make our electric aircraft just as safe as commercial airliners,” the website states.